-In the case of inspections of LRHA-owned units, LRHA may compensate the independent agency from ongoing administrative fee for inspections performed.
-LRHA and the independent agency will not charge the family any fee or charge for the inspection.
+LRHA will not charge the family for unit inspections or re-inspections.
+In the case of inspections for LRHA-owned units, LRHA may compensate the independent agency from ongoing administrative fee for inspections performed.
+LRHA and the independent agency may not charge the family any fee or charge for the inspection.